Gizmodiat/AMANDE/README.md

 `Candidate_snp`: causal candidate snp.
 `Posterior_explained_by_snp`: posterior probability of the causel candidate snp.

-Columns #13 to #18: Evaluation of horizontal pleiotropy (from the MPRESSO R package):
+Columns #13 to #18: Evaluation of horizontal pleiotropy (from the MPRESSO R package)._**Can be empty if there is less than 4 IVs**_:
 `Global_Test_P`: P-value of the global test.
 `Estimate`: inverse-variance weighted estimate.
 `P`: inverse-variance weighted P-value.
 `Estimate_Out-Corr`: inverse-variance weighted estimate after outlier(s) removal.
 `P_Out-Corr`: inverse-variance weighted P-value after outlier(s) removal.
+`Distortion_Test_P`: distorsion test P-value.
+Can be empty if the outlier test does not detect which IV(s) is/are outlier(s).

+Subfolders of AMANDE contain input files for each package, and output files generated (for example the inverse-variance weighted and Egger regression plots as .pdf files for Mendelian Randomizations analysis, or lists of outliers (if identified) for MR-PRESSO).
+The subfolders 'IVs' details the pruning of instrumental variables, including potential IVs, list of IVs...
+_**In case of error during pruning, pay attention to the 'log_SNPClip.txt' file to check if it is due to a LDlink server error**_